Spec Miata Resource List: Trackbox Spares

 Source: Local or on Amazon, the Exedy is cheap.

 Rubber Exhaust hanger

 I’ve had a hanger break on track, leaving the exhaust banging all over the place.
 I nearly parked the car in the fear that the added strain could damage the whole exhaust system.
 Packing a spare hanger is cheap insurance.
 My current exhaust doesn’t use every factory hanger on the car, so I leave one hanging from the car: easy to find if I ever need it.

 Source: For some reason my local auto parts struggled to find one.
 Online is easy.

 This is a late addition: Last track weekend one of my buddies got to the track and started to unload, only to realize he left the key for his racecar at home.
-Luckily it was a closer track, only 2 hrs from home… He dumped the trailer and made the 4hr round trip in time to return for the afternoon sessions.
+Two hours from home… He dumped the trailer and made the 4hr round trip in time to return for the afternoon sessions.
 This headache can be avoided in two ways: Just keep the key in your racecar!
 Keep a spare key somewhere (in the truck or your gear).
 Or better yet, both.

 Alignment bolts (especially washers and nuts)